 Posted: Jul 20, 2020 in Minecraft

 Minecraft error 503 means that the Mojang servers are down.
 When the session servers are down, you may be able to log into Minecraft itself, but you’ll be unable to join any server with online mode enabled as that server will need to authenticate the user’s Minecraft name and will be unable to.
-This is when ‘An error occured (503) will be displayed in Minecraft.
+This is when ‘An error occurred (503) will be displayed in Minecraft.

 This error could be caused by a lack of internet connection, or just failure to connect to Mojang servers.
 If Minecraft cannot confirm your registered copy of the game, it will not allow you to join a public server.
 This is done to prevent piracy.